List of Stevenage F.C. seasons: History

-Stevenage finished sixth in their first season in the Football League, reaching the play-offs, where they defeated Torquay United 1–0 in the final at Old Trafford in May 2011, achieving back-to-back promotions into League One.
-During the same season, Stevenage reached the fourth round of the FA Cup, defeating Newcastle United 3–1 at Broadhall Way, before eventually losing to Reading in the following round.
-In the club's first season in League One during the 2011–12 season, the team achieved their highest league finish to date, reaching the play-offs after finishing sixth.
-They were defeated in the play-off semi-final.
-Stevenage also reached the fifth round of the FA Cup for the first time in their history that season, eventually losing 3–1 to Tottenham Hotspur in a replay at White Hart Lane, after the original tie had ended in a 0–0 draw at Broadhall Way.
-The club was relegated back to League Two during the 2013–14 season.
-They came close to an immediate return to League One the following year, reaching the play-offs after finishing sixth, but were defeated at the semi-final stage.
+Following promotion, the club dropped the name 'Borough' from its title in June 2010.
+In their first season in the Football League, Stevenage finished sixth in League Two and reached the play-offs, defeating Torquay United 1–0 in the final at Old Trafford in May 2011 to secure a second successive promotion to League One.
+They also reached the fourth round of the FA Cup, defeating Newcastle United 3–1 in the third round before losing to Reading.
+Stevenage finished sixth in their first League One season in 2011–12, their highest league finish, and reached the play-offs, where they were defeated by Sheffield United in the semi-finals.
+They also reached the FA Cup fifth round for the first time, drawing 0–0 with Tottenham Hotspur at Broadhall Way before losing 3–1 in the replay at White Hart Lane.
+The club was relegated to League Two in the 2013–14 season, but reached the play-offs the following season after finishing sixth, losing to Southend United in the semi-finals.

-The club was in last place in League Two during the 2019–20 season when the season was suspended due to the COVID-19 pandemic in March 2020.
-Stevenage were initially relegated following an independent disciplinary panel's decision to deduct two points from Macclesfield Town, who had failed to pay their players on six separate occasions during the season.
-The English Football League successfully appealed the sanctions, meaning Stevenage retained their League Two status.
-Stevenage earned promotion to League One after finishing in second place in League Two during the 2022–23 season.
+Stevenage were bottom of League Two when the 2019–20 season was suspended in March 2020 due to the COVID-19 pandemic.
+They were initially relegated after an independent disciplinary panel deducted two points from Macclesfield Town for failing to pay their players on six occasions, but the English Football League successfully appealed the decision.
+The appeal resulted in four previously suspended points also being deducted from Macclesfield's total, meaning Stevenage finished 23rd and retained their League Two status.
+Stevenage earned promotion to League One after finishing second in League Two during the 2022–23 season.
+They recorded their joint-highest Football League finish in the 2025–26 season, finishing sixth in League One, before losing to Stockport County in the play-off semi-finals.